 Law student positions are available year-round at the United States Attorney's Office, Denver, Colorado, for both the Civil and Criminal Divisions.
 We accept work-study, internships, externships, fellowships, and volunteers.
 Presently, there are no paid positions (except for work-study).
 The primary duty of the law student is research and writing.
 Assignments include, but are not limited to, responsive motions, dispositive pleadings, memoranda of law, and appellate briefs.
 The position allows the student to become familiar with the Federal Rules of Criminal Procedure, Federal Rules of Civil Procedure, Federal Rules of Evidence, the local rules of practice for the United States District Court, and the local and Federal Rules of Appellate Procedure.
 In addition to research and writing, students may attend depositions, meetings with agents, and accompany the attorneys to observe court proceedings.

-The summer vacancy announcement is open through Monday, January 23, 2017.
+The fall vacancy announcement is open through Wednesday, April 26, 2017.

 Application packages should include a short cover letter, resume, legal writing sample, and a copy of your unofficial law school transcript or proof of enrollment.
 Hiring decisions are made largely on the quality of the submitted writing sample.
 The United States Attorney’s Office is an equal opportunity employer.

 AGENCY CONTACT INFO:

 The U.S. Attorney's Office has a student volunteer program.
 Student volunteers perform service without pay, but sometimes can earn college credit through their college or university.
 To be eligible, students must be enrolled not less than half-time in an educational institution.
 Written agreements between the educational institution and the U.S. Attorney's Office are prepared and adhered to.
 Students are assigned duties which directly relate to their course of study.
 Student volunteers are not federal government employees.
 However, time spent as a student volunteer is documented.
 Any student interested in applying for this program should submit their resume to: